Table of Contents

 Results

-How IRR is found: set NPV to zero and solve for the discount rate.
-In practice, use Excel =IRR(values) or =XIRR(values, dates).
-Because the equation is polynomial, an iterative solver is used rather than algebra.
+=IRR(values) or =XIRR(values, dates).
+Because the equation is polynomial, an iterative solver is used rather than closed-form algebra.

 Interpretation

-Both projects exceed the 9% hurdle, so both are acceptable in principle.
-Project B has the higher IRR (≈ 35.9%), indicating a faster annualised return, while Project A shows a slightly higher NPV at 9% in this setup.
+Both projects exceed the 9 percent hurdle and are acceptable in principle.
+Project B has the higher IRR, indicating a faster annualised return, while Project A delivers a slightly higher NPV at the 9 percent discount rate.

 Conclusion